SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-27-weekend-editrix-shot-sixth-time.md

 Ok, technically, we're not _all_ boosted.
 The Weekend Publisher has been lagging behind.
 Not because he's a vaccine denialist, of course; he is, after all, my cat!
-Rather because veterinary vaccines are not yet available. <sup id="fn2a">[[2]](#fn2)</sup>  But when they are&hellip; there's gonna be a coupla quick trips to the vet.
+Rather because veterinary vaccines are not yet available. <sup id="fn2a">[[2]](#fn2)</sup>  But when they are&hellip; there's gonna be a coupla quick trips to the vet, followed by some cat treats to restore diplomatic relations.

 (Also, I may have exaggerated that part back there about the zeppelin.
 Possibly.)